grantcolley/atlas/README.md

 ## Blazor Template
 Create a Blazor Template module for the standard template WeatherForecast and Counter pages.

+> [!TIP]
+> The code for this worked example can be found in the [blazor-template](https://github.com/grantcolley/atlas/tree/blazor-template) branch.

 # Notes
 ### FluentDesignTheme Dark/Light